Poynter Institute Exam (PIE)

 Please contact Kelsie Poe at email@example.com to arrange accommodations.

 How do I study for the exam?

-Poynter offers essays, practice drills and other resources through the course pack.
+Poynter offers essays, practice drills, and other resources through the course pack.
 After a student has enrolled in the course, they are able to access all study materials.
-Practice drills are reported as the most helpful, but students can also find additional resources through our Study Links document, as well as our Grammar Test Study Guide, for assistance.
+Practice drills are reported as the most helpful, but students can also assistance under the Additional Resources link.

 What is the average studying time for the exam?